 This will provide the physician with a time frame of when to consider closing an existing practice and help planning a move.

-Review the AMA’s State Medical Licensure Requirements and Statistics, to find the most current information on medical licensure requirements and statistics in the United States.
-This book provides state-by-state licensure information in 1 volume, making it an essential resource for physicians who are relocating, recruiters, employers and consultants.
+Review state medical licensure requirements and statistics to find the most current information on medical licensure requirements and statistics in the United States.